Huskarhero/django-shop/example/docker-files/README.md

 # The merchant Docker image

 This Dockerfile builds the final Docker image for **django-SHOP**.
-Copy the file ``Dockerfile`` and folder ``docker-images`` into the merchants project and adopt the Dockerfile to their needs.
-Replace ``demo-shop`` with whatever appropriate.
+Copy these files into the merchants project and adopt the Dockerfile to their needs.
+Replace ``myshop-sample`` with whatever appropriate.

-Build the Docker image with:
+Build the image and create the container:

 ```
 cd django-shop/example
-docker build -t demo-shop .
+docker build -t demo-shop-polymorphic .
+docker create --name demo-shop-polymorphic-initial -p 9001:9001 demo-shop-polymorphic
 ```

-Create and start the Docker container with:
+Start the container:

 ```
-docker create --name demo-shop-i18n_polymorphic --env DJANGO_SHOP_TUTORIAL=i18n_polymorphic -p 9001:9001 demo-shop
-docker start demo-shop-i18n_polymorphic
+docker start demo-shop-polymorphic-initial
 ```

-In case you want to test one of the other examples, set the environment variable ``DJANGO_SHOP_TUTORIAL`` to ``commodity``, ``i18n_commodity``, ``smartcard``, ``i18n_smartcard`` or ``polymorphic`` respectively.
-To prevent confusion, also use another name for the container.

-It may take a few minutes until the container is ready, because beforehand the demo shop must be initialized and the full-text search index must be build.
+It may take some time until the container is ready, because beforehand the shop must be initialized and the full-text search index must be build.

 Locate the IP address of your docker machine.
 Here we use 192.168.99.100, but depending your host's operating system, run: